 "I thought it was real, real good of people thinking so much of the child, that they would show their love, for this baby," neighbor Peggy Davis said.

 Investigators still haven’t said exactly how the girl died.
-The arrest warrant says the murder charge was added because of physical evidence and pathological findings.
+The arrest warrant said the murder charge was added because of physical evidence and pathological findings.

 Channel 9 contacted the coroner’s office and the South Carolina Law Enforcement Division, but they said they could not release a cause of death because of the gag order.